How Dong Quai Can Help Relieve Dysmenorrhea & Painful Period Cramps

 In traditional herbal medicine, the tone of the uterine muscles matters.
 Recall that the uterus is a mostly-muscular organ capable of serious contractions (case in point: childbirth).
 For the easiest menstrual flow, it’s important that the uterus be adaptable—it must relax and contract at the right moments to shed its mucous membrane in the least painful way possible.

-If the uterus is hypotonic (i.e. too limp and languid), the woman may experience heavy bleeding.
+If the uterus is hypotonic (i.e. too limp and languid), a menstruating person may experience heavy bleeding.
 If the uterus is hypertonic (i.e. too stiff and rigid), it may be difficult to begin menstruating on time.
 In either case, improving the uterine tone tends to normalize and regulate menstruation.16

-Research shows that women with dysmenorrhea have higher levels of overall uterine activity compared to women without period pain.
-Resting uterine tone, intrauterine pressure, and frequency of uterine contractions are all increased in women with dysmenorrhea.20,7
+Research shows that people with dysmenorrhea have higher levels of overall uterine activity compared to those without period pain.
+Resting uterine tone, intrauterine pressure, and frequency of uterine contractions are all increased in people with dysmenorrhea.20,7

 Research also shows that these strong uterine contractions are associated with lack of blood flow to the uterus.
 Because blood delivers oxygen, cutting off blood flow starves the uterus of the oxygen it needs to function properly, resulting in painful cramps.21